Newsletter No. 21 – Business Law

 … of March 24, 2015

-Opposability of the declaration of exemption from seizure prior to the opening of the liquidation procedure
+Enforceability of the declaration of unseizability prior to the commencement of liquidation proceedings

 … of March 24, 2015

-Statement of claims: additional mention of a court decision
+Statement of claims: additional information from a court decision

 … of April 8, 2015